Q1. I think I’ve been sexually harassed. What should I do?

 Q1.
 Will New York State make resources available for training in languages other than English?

 A1.
 Yes.
-Finalized materials will be translated into Spanish, Chinese, Korean, Bengali, Russian, Italian, Polish and Haitian-Creole as quickly as possible and available on this website.
+Materials have been translated into Spanish, Chinese, Korean, Russian, Italian, Polish and Haitian-Creole and are available on this website (link to the translations page).
 Additional languages may be added in the future.

 Q2.
 Am I required to provide the policy and training in languages other than English?